sanjaykushwaha1/Amazon--Clone/README.md

 # Amazon-Clone
-A frontend Amazon UI clone built with HTML, CSS.
+A responsive Amazon e-commerce landing page clone built using HTML5 and CSS3, designed to replicate the core layout and visual structure of the popular retail platform.